Session

 - Examples of pre-existing usage

-- Walkthrough of using it to solve different classic kinds of problems (e.g., knapsack, traveling salesman, and/or others), pointing out terms, tradeoffs, nuances, etc. along the way
+- Walkthrough of creating ones to solve different kinds of problems (e.g., knapsack, traveling salesman, and/or others), pointing out terms, tradeoffs, nuances, etc. along the way

 - Conclusion/recap